Britain Faces Decarbonisation Challenges, May Miss Net Zero Goals: DNV Report

 Currently, around 80% of Britain's primary energy supply comes from fossil fuels, with only 13% from renewables and 7% from nuclear sources.
 DNV's report suggests that heavy reliance on fossil fuels is expected to persist, with fossil fuels projected to still account for 71% of primary energy supply by 2031, and a third of all primary energy supply still coming from fossil fuels by mid-century.

-DNV emphasizes the importance of accelerating decarbonization efforts through the swift deployment of technologies such as wind and PV, smart grid infrastructure, electric vehicles, and storage, and .
+DNV emphasizes the importance of accelerating decarbonization efforts through the swift deployment of renewable energy technologies such as wind and PV, smart grid infrastructure, electric vehicles, and storage, and .
 While the government aims for 10 gigawatts of low-carbon hydrogen production by 2030, DNV's analysis suggests that production may fall short of expectations, with only 60% of hydrogen being low-carbon by that time.

 Add a comment